This is the story of my journey to self-love.

 He asked me back to his house to meet his parents.
 I agreed, smiled, and held his hand as we walked.
 But I was unprepared for what happened next.

 He opened the door to the house and immediately shoved me into the basement bedroom.
 He pressed me against the wall and began groping and kissing me.
-I was surprised and unsure what to do, so I kissed him back.
+I was surprised and unsure of what to do, so I kissed him back.

 A minute later, he threw me down onto the bed, lifted my dress, and before I knew it, he was on top of me.
 I panicked.